alphagov/govuk-design-system/src/community/design-system-day/speaker-information.md

 Oliver is a Software Engineer from Yorkshire with a master’s degree in Computer Science.
 He has worked on mobile apps for airlines, healthcare, and government, with a focus on iOS development.

 ### Chris Choy (GOV.UK One Login)
-Chris is a UX design lead with a Computer Science degree.
+Chris is a UX Design Lead with a Computer Science degree.
 He worked as an SAP consultant before designing and delivering digital platforms and mobile apps, with a focus on experience design.

 ### Helena Trippe (GOV.UK One Login)
 To be confirmed